First-Return Statistics in Henyey-Greenstein Scattering: Colored Motzkin Polynomials and the Cauchy Kernel: Computational algorithm: normal incidence

-\textbf{Step 2 (Effective exponent):} In bulk scattering, the effective anisotropy after $n$ events is $g^n$ (standard convolution).
+\textbf{Step~3 (Effective backscattering):}\quad In bulk scattering, the effective anisotropy after $n$ events is $g^n$ (standard convolution).
 Near a boundary, transverse filtering reduces this---captured by the BTF.
-We model the boundary-constrained effective exponent as
+The effective backscattering probability is

-This interpolates between $\gamma = 2$ at $n = 2$ (where BTF $= A(g)$ is maximal and the constraint is weakest) and $\gamma \to 2$ as $n \to \infty$ (where BTF $\to 0$ and boundary truncation dominates).
-The baseline $\gamma = 2$ reflects the minimum scattering order for first return.
+The exponent interpolates between $2$ at $n=2$ (where $\BTF=A(g)$ is maximal and the constraint is weakest) and $2$ as $n\to\infty$ (where $\BTF\to 0$ and boundary truncation dominates).
+The baseline of $2$ reflects the minimum scattering order for first return.
 This ansatz is empirically motivated: it produces the correct limits and matches Monte Carlo across the parameter space.